 The Children’s Aid Society helps children in poverty to succeed and thrive.
-We have been serving children for more than 150 years, a longevity that is a testament to our ability to adapt to the ever-changing needs of today’s youth.
-After all, you don’t succeed for 150 years by being old-fashioned.
+We have been serving children for over 160 years, a longevity that is a testament to our ability to adapt to the ever-changing needs of today’s youth.
+After all, you don’t succeed for 160 years by being old-fashioned.

 Throughout Children’s Aid’s history, programming has been driven by the needs of the children we serve.
 This proactive approach started in 1853, when Children’s Aid founder Charles Loring Brace established the Orphan Train Movement in response to an epidemic of homeless children.
 This approach, which moved children from New York City streets to the homes of farm families out West, has been deemed the beginning of the modern foster care system.

 Children’s Aid has continuously been at the forefront of children’s services.
 The first free school lunch program, the first industrial school for poor children, the first day care program for working mothers and the first visiting nurse service were all Children’s Aid initiatives.